14 Dec Co-Pro Targets Part 1: The U.S. Majors

-In this series of posts – I will list companies who you should target for your next co-production.
+In this series of posts – I will list companies that you should target for your next co-production.
 I’ll begin with the U.S. majors.
-Below is a schedule of Co-Pro targets
+Below is a schedule of Co-Pro targets.

 Part 1.
 The U.S. Majors

 Part 3 U.S. Independents

 Part 5.
 Chinese companies who think outside the box

 Today I will talk about the US Major studios.
 For some writers, producers, directors – this list could be ‘aspirational’ but a great script with key attachments can break through any barrier.